DEPARTMENT OF STATE

 A grant agreement for up to $10,000 U.S. Dollars (USD) in Fiscal Year (FY 2021) Economic Support Funds (ESF) will be awarded (pending availability of funds) for work that will support up to eight organizations.
 The period of performance is 12 months.
 Funding authority rests in the Foreign Assistance Act of 1961, as amended.

-Please read carefully the entire solicitation package if you plan to submit an application; there are steps that you should take immediately in order to make your submissions by the deadline.
+Please carefully read the entire solicitation package if you plan to submit an application; there are steps that you should take immediately in order to make your submissions by the deadline.

 The Embassy of the United States of America in Mozambique welcomes the submission of proposals for funding under the Ambassador’s Special Self-Help (SSH) Fund.
 The SSH Fund assists Mozambican community organizations and groups to develop lasting, self-sustaining projects that benefit entire communities.

 Purpose of Small Grants: In Mozambique, the Ambassador’s Special Self-Help (SSH) program started in 1988 and allows the Embassy to respond quickly to local requests for small community-based development projects.
-The SSH program received $2 million in 2021 to fund projects throughout Africa supported by Africa Regional Economic Support Funds.
+The SSH program received a total of $2 million in 2021 to fund projects throughout Africa supported by Africa Regional Economic Support Funds.

 A.2.
 Program Objectives: